Discount stockbrokers turn to apps to wean Indians off gold

 MUMBAI In India, where gold is the investment medium of choice, low-cost stockbrokers reckon they can grow the paltry percent of households investing in shares with apps that make it as easy to buy stocks on a smartphone as it is to buy gold on a highstreet.

 India is one of the world's biggest gold consumers as millions looking to grow income have traditionally headed for the nearest jeweller.
-But gold's reputation as a safe store of value has been tarnished by a 42 percent drop in prices over the past four years and an equal rise in stocks.
+But gold's reputation as a safe store of value has been tarnished by a 42 percent drop in prices XAU= over the past four years and an equal rise in stocks .NSEI.

 Even so, less than 1.5 percent of households put money directly into shares, compared with around 10 percent in China and 20 percent in the United States.
 Online brokers Zerodha and RKSV aim to narrow that gap by taking advantage of India being one of the world's quickest-growing smartphone markets.